w3tecch/express-typescript-boilerplate/README.md

 ### Tests
 * Run the unit tests using `npm test` (There is also a vscode task for this called `test`).
-* Run the black-box tests using `npm run test:black-box` and don't forget to start your application and your [Auth0 Mock Server](https://github.com/hirsch88/auth0-mock-server).
+* Run the e2e tests using `npm run test:e2e` and don't forget to start your application and your [Auth0 Mock Server](https://github.com/hirsch88/auth0-mock-server).

 ### Running in dev mode
 * Run `npm run serve` to start nodemon with ts-node, to serve the app.